11 Things You Should Know About Indigenous Oral Traditions

 9. Knowledge is one of the greatest gifts an Indigenous person has to give - the telling of oral traditions requires the storyteller to trust the listener to take away the proper message of the story.

-10. When being told a story, do not interrupt with questions, do not seek or expect constant eye contact and do not ask questions - questions can imply disbelief, which is an insult - remember the saying “there’s a reason you have two ears and only one mouth”!
+10. When being told a story, do not interrupt with questions, do not seek or expect constant eye contact and do not ask questions - questions can imply disbelief, which is an insult - remember the saying “There’s a reason you have two ears and only one mouth”!

 11. When being told a story, be sure the storyteller has finished speaking before saying anything.